SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 Click the menu icon at the right of the respective row and then click **Delete**.

 >**Info:** If the file corresponds to an active application, it cannot be deleted.
-You first need to remove or upgrade the application to be able to delete it.
+You must first remove or upgrade the application to be able to delete it.